Neotys-Labs/helm-neoload-web/doc/sidecar-example/README.md

 > It has been added starting with version 2.x.y //TODO define version.
 >
 > The following content is provided as a basis.
+>
-> It needs to be adapted by yourself to your specific use case.
+> It must be adapted by yourself to your specific use case.

 ## Goals